Public Service Announcement Tour: Background

 On November 1, 2019, it was reported that Rage Against the Machine were reuniting for their first shows in nine years in the spring of 2020, including two appearances at that year's Coachella Valley Music and Arts Festival.

 On February 10, 2020, the band announced the dates and venues for their 2020 world tour.
 The tour was going to begin with a North American leg in March, but it was repeatedly postponed, first to July and then to June 2021, due to the onset of the COVID-19 pandemic.

 On May 1, 2020, Rage Against the Machine announced on its official website that, due to circumstances influenced by the ongoing pandemic, all the tour dates that were scheduled to take place that year had been postponed to 2021:

 Initially, however, the band was still scheduled to perform at 2020's Coachella Valley Music and Arts Festival, which had been pushed back from April to October before it was officially canceled for similar reasons as the tour postponement.

 On April 8, 2021, it was announced that the "Public Service Announcement" Tour had once again been rescheduled to the spring and summer of 2022.

-On July 11, during the tour's second show in Chicago, De La Rocha injured his leg during the fourth song of the evening.
+On July 11, during the tour's second show in Chicago, Zach de la Rocha injured his leg during the fourth song of the evening.
 He performed the rest of the show sitting on a speaker, and remained seated for all subsequent North American performances, being assisted on and off stage.
-On August 11, it was announced that the European leg of the tour had been cancelled, as De La Rocha had been advised to rest as to allow for proper healing.
-Then almost 2 months later on October 4th, via a statement on the band's official Instagram account, De La Rocha announced they had made the difficult decision to cancel all remaining stops on the tour, including the 2023 North American leg, due to the severity of his injury.
+On August 11, it was announced that the European leg of the tour had been cancelled, as de la Rocha had been advised to rest as to allow for proper healing.
+Then almost two months later on October 4, via a statement on the band's official Instagram account, de la Rocha announced they had made the difficult decision to cancel all remaining stops on the tour, including the 2023 North American leg, due to the severity of his injury.

+On January 3, 2024, drummer Brad Wilk announced that there would be no more live activities (including a tour) as Rage Against the Machine, making the Public Service Announcement tour their last live outing.